GPS Reception and Interference

 3. Click the Antenna Model Component Selector ().

-4. Select Dipole () in the Antenna Models list in the Select Component dialog box.
+4. Select Dipole () when the Select Component dialog box opens.

-5. Click OK to accept your choice and to close the Select Component dialog box.
+5. Click OK to confirm your selection and to close the Select Component dialog box.

 6. Set the following options: